OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ![Admin Web UI](./docimages/AdminSnapshot.png "Admin GUI")

-And any REST client (NodeJS, Postman, curl, your own code, ...) does the job.
+And any REST client (Node.js, Postman, curl, your own code, ...) does the job.

 Example with `curl`:
 ```